 She loves caring for her senior patients at Texas State Optical and solving the problems associated with the aging of the eyes and is still seeing many of her father’s 2nd and 3rd generation patients.
 In addition, those middle aged baby boomers in denial are a special favorite of hers.
 She lives with her husband of 30 years, their daughter (attending UT at Austin) and their 3 dogs.
 Dr. Marcaccio believes that LIFE IS GOOD.

-She and her husband Hal, a native Houstonian and Petroleum Landman, moved from the suburbs to the Museum District area in 2006.
-Avid sport fans, they support the Houston home teams in baseball, football, basketball and soccer.
+She and her husband Hal, a native Houstonian and petroleum Landman, moved from the suburbs to the Museum District area in 2006.
+Avid sports fans, they support the Houston home teams in baseball, football, basketball and soccer.
 They combined their love of travel and sports by visiting every major league baseball team’s stadium.
-In 2005, they finished this quest and now want to see the Astros in all the ballparks.
-As of 2013, they have only missed seeing the Astro’s at the Oakland A’s and Texas Rangers stadiums.
-Together, Dr. Matocha and Hal have also been to all 50 states in the United States.
-To keep balanced, they also enjoy the Musicals at the Hobby Center and spending time with their very large extended family.
+In 2005, they finished this quest.
+They then worked on seeing the Astros in every team’s stadium, finishing that quest in Oakland in 2015.
+Together, Dr. Matocha and Hal have also been to all 50 states in the U.S. To keep balanced, they also enjoy the musicals at the Hobby Center and spending time with their very large extended family.

 Meet your Local TSO Museum Optical Team:

 At TSO Museum our exceptional, friendly eye care staff is our greatest asset.
 They are excited about what they do, and they care personally about getting the best results for our patients.

 Our receptionists will try to accommodate your busy schedule by finding appointments that suit your needs.
 We will help you understand your insurance coverage and if financial arrangements are necessary, we will be glad to help you develop a plan to make your vision care treatment possible.